 Depending on the severity of the malocclusion, you may be eligible for metal braces on the NHS.
 Otherwise, you'll need to pay for private treatment.
 There are also more subtle ways to straighten teeth, including clear braces and invisible aligner braces like Invisalign Teen.
 These are a great option if your child is worried about being bullied for wearing traditional “metal mouth” braces.

-You can find out more about the different kinds of braces for children here and discover what the criteria are for NHS braces.
+Find out more about the different kinds of braces for children and discover what the criteria are for NHS braces.